jgmalcolm/jgmalcolm.github.io/_drafts/negotiations.md

         to get some momentum or leverage.
       * Spend time comparing them so you have a feel for relative value.

+* Incentives and Penalties
+  * What are the things I'm likely to mess up, and how can I minimize those penalties?
+  * What are the most important things to me, and how can I protect those?

 ## Name your price, or not.

 When should you be the first to signal a price, and when should you let the